Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Managing GEO at scale across clients introduces reporting complexity that's qualitatively different from managing single-brand SEO.

-- White-label reports that carry your agency's branding, not your tool vendor's
+• White-label reports that carry the agency's branding, not the tool vendor's

-- Alert systems that flag urgent changes so you're not manually checking every client weekly
+• Alert systems that flag urgent changes, removing the need to manually check every client weekly

 This is exactly what purpose-built agency GEO platforms provide.
 Trying to cobble this together with spreadsheets and manual querying is possible, but it doesn't scale past three or four clients without becoming a significant time burden.